 Certain merit badges are required to earn the rank of Eagle Scout, such as First Aid, Camping, various Citizenship badges.

-To learn more about advancement, visit the Boy Scouts of America Advancement & Awards page.
+To learn more about advancement, visit Scouting America Advancement & Awards page.
 Here you can see the requirements for ranks and merit badges; it is an excellent resource for both Scouts and parents.